Caedis/noreza/README.md

 ## Requirements
 - uinput access (user in input group)
-- Azeron device joystick set to analog, all buttons set to joystick buttons, and hat set to joystick up, down, left and right
+- Azeron device joystick set to analog, all buttons set to joystick buttons, and hat set to joystick dpad up, down, left and right

 ### Required Azeron Hardware Profiles
 \* Number in bottom left of key should be which JOY key is assigned.